Small Business Accounting Basics To Get You up and Running

 Payroll for Small Businesses

 Another essential element of small business accounting is payroll.
-Payroll ensures your employees are paid the right amount at the right time and involves making correct deductions from employees’ pay for tax, superannuation and child support.
+Payroll guarantees timely payments to your employees and accurately deducts tax, superannuation, and child support from their pay.

-Payroll is heavily governed by compliance and regulation, which must be adhered to avoid non-compliance and fines.
+Compliance and regulations heavily govern payroll, requiring strict adherence to prevent non-compliance and fines.
 Such laws include making correct payments and deductions, providing employees with a payslip, lodging and paying taxes on time, paying deductions such as superannuation, and keeping payroll records for 7 years.’

 Small business payroll is usually not too complex due to the smaller number of staff.
 However, it can become more complicated if you have a mix of staff on wages, salaries, commissions, contract workers, etc.